skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 should rule together as a triumvirate.
 Forwinol then decided that his work was done, and returned to his homeland in Mar Talos.

-The triumvirate was made from three great leaders: For the Dwarves, King Konal Stonefist, the Elves had Mistress Myran Alidia, and the Humans had King Pallas Lorman.
+The triumvirate was made from three great leaders: For the dwarves, King Konal Stonefist, the elves had Mistress Myran Alidia, and the humans had King Pallas Lorman.

 Lorman was descended through many generations from the King Lorman of old, the first human King of Khelberg.
 Like his grandsire, Pallas